Start: The Dunstable Gateway Centre, Dunstable Road, Whipsnade (LU6 2GY). Grid ref. TL 008 196

 (1) At the fork, follow the right branch downhill away from the fence.
 While initially faint, the path soon continues downhill between grassy banks.
 In early spring there are cowslips and in June a wonderful display of orchids with mixed wild flowers all summer.

 (3) Follow the broad track downhill between hedges until you reach a house and a solid wooden fence.
-At the end of the fence look for a gap on your left.
-Go through it and cross the drive to a kissing gate.
+At the end of the fence turn left, cross the drive and continue between garden fences to a kissing gate.
 Then follow the fence on your right and eventually reach a kissing gate into (A) the Whipsnade Tree Cathedral.
 After you have explored it, walk on to the car park and along the access track to a T-junction at the edge of Whipsnade Green.

 (5) Walk to the kissing gate at the rear of the car park and follow the path straight on into the wood.
 Keep on the path through the wood to a wooden fence at the far side, then continue on a fenced path along the right of a grass field.
 At a kissing gate enter a second grass field and cross it to the road.
 Turn right alongside the road to a road hump, and cross over to a footpath on the other side.